CCRI-Cyberknights/page/guides/README.md

 # Guides Directory

 This directory contains educational guides and cheat sheets for the CCRI Cyberknights club.
-All guides use the unified content management system with JSON metadata for seamless SPA integration and consistent Cyberknights styling with visual differentiation in the resources grid.
+All guides use the unified content management system with JSON metadata for seamless SPA integration and **idiomatic Tailwind CSS** (JIT configuration + @layer directives) for consistent Cyberknights styling with visual differentiation in the resources grid.

 ## Linux Cheat Sheet 1